Air Pollution Increases the Risk of Heart Disease and a Stroke

-Besides maintaining a healthy diet and lifestyle (and seeking a doctor's advice about the amount and frequency of exercise that is appropriate for a specific medical condition), there are a number of steps that we can take to protect ourselves from injury caused by outside air pollution.
+Besides maintaining a healthy diet and lifestyle and seeking a doctor's advice about the amount of exercise that is appropriate for a specific medical condition, there are a number of steps that we can take to protect ourselves from injury caused by outside air pollution.

 First, it's a good idea to follow the daily reports of air pollution levels.
 Pollution doesn't have to be visible to be harmful.
 In many cities there are news programs on the television or radio that report on the air quality each day.
 There are websites that do the same thing.
 A useful site for people living in the United States is the AirNow website, which describes the current air quality.
 There's a link to the Canadian version of the site on the AirNow home page.

 Even when the air quality is reported to be good, there are some precautions that are useful for people who have serious cardiovascular problems.
 It's a good idea to do outdoor exercise away from traffic, or at least to avoid busy traffic, since the exhaust released by vehicles contributes to air pollution.
 Areas near industries that release products into the air should also be avoided.
 It's also advisable to stop outdoor exercise when there is a forest fire producing smoke.
 If someone does exercise in polluted air, it's good to do a gentler form of exercise that involves slower and shallower breathing than a more energetic exercise.